What is a Funnel Chart?

 - Congratulations, you have successfully created a Funnel Chart in Google Sheets.

 Funnel Chart in Google Sheets is a helpful tool to visualise the progress of interconnected steps of a process.
 You have to take the help of a helper column to create a Funnel Chart in Google Sheets.
+We hope this funnel charts guide helped you.

 Want to know more formulas and functions in Google Sheets?
 Look at our definitive guide on Google Sheets which covers hundreds of such topics here.
 Enjoy reading!